liferay/liferay-docs/discover/portal/articles/12-using-workflow/02-creating-new-workflow-definitions.markdown

 In this case, the state is simply that the asset has been created.
 States can contain actions and transitions.
 Actions can contain scripts.
 You can specify the language of the script with the `<script-language>` tag.
-Scripts can be written in Groovy, JavaScript, Ruby or Python (see chapter 18 for more information on leveraging scripts in workflow).
+Scripts can be written in Groovy, JavaScript, Ruby or Python (read [here](deployment/-/knowledge_base/6-2/using-scripting-for-advanced-flexibility) for more information on leveraging scripts in workflow).
 For a state, the action is triggered automatically and then executes a transition.
 Transitions move you to a new state or task.

     <state>
         <name>created</name>